 The key to a successful and injury-free day are endurance, strength, agility, and balance.
 Proper training habits along with the ability to perform the desired movements in a strong, efficient, and safe manner are essential for optimal health and pain-free performance.

 • Knee pain

 • Low back pain

-While these symptoms are common among athletes, they are not normal and should be addressed by a qualified healthcare provider.
+While these symptoms are common among athletes, they are not normal and should be addressed by a qualified professional.
 If this sounds like you, click here to get help now.

 At Activcore, you will be matched with a physical therapist who specializes in treating athletes.
 Unlike the "typical" PT who probably doesn't even play sports, you will have a specialist who knows exactly what you are going through.

-Your physical therapist will assess how you move as it relates to your sport.
-This is a holistic approach to identify not only the site of injury, but the true source of any pain, weakness and dysfunction.
+Activcore physical therapists assess how you move as it relates to your sport.
+They apply a holistic approach to identify not only the site of injury, but the true source of any pain, weakness and dysfunction.
 Addressing the underlying cause is absolutely essential for healing an injury, preventing recurrence, and keeping you healthy and at a peak level of performance.
 The progression of your physical therapy treatments should be a reflection of the type of activity you are trying to get back to doing.

 • Achilles strain / tear / tendinopathy